From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: Related work

-Finally, several studies proposed various hypotheses on the emergence of ICL and provided theoretical justifications. \citet{li2023transformers} viewed ICL as an algorithm learning problem where a transformer implicitly constructs a hypothesis function at inference time. \citet{han2023explaining} argued that the ability of transformers to execute ICL is attributable to their capacity to simulate kernel regression. \citet{singh2023the} explored the interaction between ICL and in-weights learning (IWL) using synthetic data designed to support both processes.
+Finally, several studies proposed various hypotheses on the emergence of ICL and provided theoretical justifications. \citet{swaminathan2023schema} introduced clone-structured causal graphs (CSCGs) to explain how ICL can generalize to unseen sentences via a mechanism called rebinding. \citet{li2023transformers} viewed ICL as an algorithm learning problem where a transformer implicitly constructs a hypothesis function at inference time. \citet{han2023explaining} argued that the ability of transformers to execute ICL is attributable to their capacity to simulate kernel regression. \citet{singh2023the} explored the interaction between ICL and in-weights learning (IWL) using synthetic data designed to support both processes.
 They observed that ICL initially emerges, followed by a transient phase where it disappears and gives rise to IWL. \citet{yan2023understanding} studied ICL from the perspective that token co-occurrences play a crucial role in guiding the learning of surface patterns that facilitates ICL. \citet{abernethy2024a} showed that transformers can execute ICL by dividing a prompt into examples and labels, then employing sparse linear regression to deduce input-output relationships and generate predictions. \citet{lin2024dual} developed a probabilistic model that can simultaneously explain both task learning and task retrieval aspects of ICL.
-Here, task learning refers to the ability of language models to identify a task from in-context examples, while task retrieval pertains to their ability to locate the relevant task within the pretraining data.
+Here, task learning refers to the ability of language models to identify a task from in-context examples, while task retrieval pertains to their ability to locate the relevant task within the pre-training data.